-It would help if you considered a time lag exists from the issuing of the winding-up petition and your company’s bank account frozen.
+It would help if you considered a time lag from issuing the winding-up petition and your company’s bank account frozen.
 Therefore, if you plan to pay or dispute the debt associated with the petition, you must act immediately and seek advice now.

 Dependent on how far along the process your company is, options exist to assist:

 If the official receiver deems it necessary, or creditors vote to appoint a third-party Liquidator.
 A “Licensed Insolvency Practitioner” replaces the Official Receiver as liquidator.
-Upon appointment, they then must comply with the Insolvency Act 1986 and comply with their duties as “liquidator”.
+Upon appointment, they must comply with the Insolvency Act 1986 and comply with their duties as “liquidator”.

 The Liquidators Duties?

 The Liquidator statutory duties to abide by in the course of a Liquidation.
 They include:-

 - Maximising the realisation of the assets in the company for the benefit of the company’s creditors.

 - Report to Creditors the progress of the Liquidation.